Objective Momentum Barriers in Wall Turbulence: Acknowledgements

 \section{Acknowledgements}

 The Johns Hopkins Turbulence Database used in this study is accessible at https://doi.org/10.7281/T10K26QW.
-The authors acknowledge financial support from Priority Program SPP 1881 (Turbulent Superstructures) of the German National Science Foundation (DFG).
+The authors acknowledge financial support from Priority Program SPP 1881 (Turbulent Superstructures) of the German National Science Foundation (DFG), and the Swiss National Science Foundation (SNSF) Postdoc Mobility Fellowship Project P400P2 199190.
+Declaration of Interests: The authors report no conflict of interest.